Helen Nicoll

 Helen Nicoll (10 October 1937 – 30 September 2012) was an English author of children's books.
 She is best known for the Meg and Mog series.
 In total, she wrote 17 books.
 She worked with Jan Pienkowski (illustrator) for more than forty years on her books.
 In 1983, she founded an audiobook company called Cover to Cover.
 It was bought by BBC Worldwide in 2000.

 Biography

 She was educated at Blackwell and then Badminton School in Bristol.
 For a year she studied the violin at Dartington Hall in Devon.

 Personal life

 Helen married Robert Kime, an interior designer and antique dealer, in 1970.
 They had a daughter and a son.

+Nicholl died at her home in Wiltshire, England, 10 days before her 75th birthday.